ArtOfCode-/nails/docs/api/controllers.md

 title: Controllers
 ---

-This document covers any controllers in a Nails project.

 ### Format
 Controllers are Node.JS JavaScript files, and should be stored in the `controllers` directory within the root of a Nails project.